 There is variety in the kinds of cooking vessels used in the Mamluk period.
 While the handmade, globular cookpots described above dominate the assemblages of cooking wares, wheelmade cookpots and cooking bowls (plain or with glazed interiors) can be found in central Jordan.
-Developing a form known from the Early Islamic Period, the Mamluk-era cookpots are cones).
-The industrial wares tend to be deep, with a wide mouth and ledge or and a larger quantity of slip-painted simple thickened rim, a rounded base, and variants of a pulled-up strap handle can be found.
+Developing a form known from the Early Islamic Period, the Mamluk-era cookpots are deep, with a wide mouth and ledge or simple thickened rim, a rounded base, and variants of a pulled-up strap handle can be found.
 The fabric is a coarse red-brown clay with quartz inclusions.
 In addition, small, hemispherical or carinated cooking bowls of the same fabric are occasionally found (Fig. 8.10).
 The interiors of the smallest are covered in a yellow lead glaze (Pl.
 8).
 They are shallow, fit in the palm of one's hand, and have a rounded bottom and wet-smoothed (ash-burned) exterior.
 Placed in ashes for cooking or warming, they may have been used to reheat food, rather than cook it.